resilience-tech/notes-aws/docs/storage/storage-part1.md

 | **Amazon EFS** | File Storage | Shared file storage for EC2 | 99.999999999% (11 9's) | 99.99% |
 | **Amazon FSx** | File Storage | High-performance workloads | 99.999999999% (11 9's) | 99.99% |

+---

+**Amazon S3 (Object Storage):**
+Amazon S3 is designed for storing and retrieving any amount of data as objects, making it ideal for use cases such as hosting static website assets (images, HTML files) and providing highly available, durable storage for global access.
+Its scalability and integration with web protocols make it a popular choice for backup, archiving, and content distribution.

+**Amazon EBS (Block Storage):**
+Amazon EBS provides persistent block-level storage volumes for EC2 instances, commonly used to store operating system files and application data.
+A typical use case is attaching an EBS volume as the root disk of an EC2 instance, ensuring data durability and availability even if the instance is stopped or restarted.

+**Amazon EFS (File Storage):**
+Amazon EFS offers a scalable, shared file system accessible by multiple EC2 instances simultaneously.
+It is well-suited for scenarios like storing user home directories in web applications, enabling concurrent access and seamless scaling for workloads that require POSIX-compliant file storage.

+**Amazon FSx (File Storage):**
+Amazon FSx delivers managed file systems optimized for high-performance workloads.
+For example, FSx for Lustre is used in big data analytics and high-performance computing environments to accelerate data processing, while FSx for Windows File Server supports enterprise applications requiring SMB protocol and Active Directory integration.

 ### Storage Types Comparison
 ```bash
 Object Storage (S3):